If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 5. Nautilus Treadmill Series

-The Nautilus T618 treadmill series comes with some premium features like Bluetooth connectivity so you can track and monitor your progress via smartphone apps.
-You can explore destinations around the world and use the 15% motorized incline to climb and descend hills in real time.
+This option comes with some premium features like Bluetooth connectivity so you can track and monitor your progress via smartphone apps.
+You can explore destinations around the world and use the 15% motorized incline to climb and descend hills in real-time.
 It’s got a larger running belt than other options, at 20 inches by 60 inches, and you can run speeds up to 12 miles per hour.

 Pros: Performance handrails with speed and incline controls, wireless heart rate strap included, large running belt.

 Cons: Higher price tag than other options on this list.